 Generally, a person can be convicted of a DUI for driving with a blood alcohol concentration (BAC) of .08% or more or while actually impaired by drugs or alcohol.
 These standard DUI laws apply regardless of the driver’s age.
 However, all states also have underage DUI laws that apply only to drivers who are under the age of 21.

 Underage DUI laws—often called “zero tolerance” laws—prohibit underage motorists from driving with even a small amount of alcohol in their system.
 Depending on the state, an underage driver can typically be convicted of a zero-tolerance DUI for having a BAC of .02% or more, .01% or more, or any measurable amount of alcohol.
-(Get an estimate of how many drinks it takes.)

 The penalties for an underage DUI depend on state law and the circumstances of the case.
 However, penalties generally fall into one two categories: “administrative” penalties imposed by the Department of Motor Vehicles (DMV) and “criminal” penalties imposed by the court.
 In some states, an underage DUI offense carries only administrative consequences.
 In other states, administrative and criminal penalties can result from an underage DUI.

 In most states, the DMV will suspend the license of underage motorists caught driving with an amount of alcohol in their body that exceeds the zero-tolerance limit.
 Suspension periods vary but normally range from 90 days to one year for a first offense.
 (Underage drivers who refuse a blood or breath test will likely face longer suspensions.)

 Administrative suspensions are typically triggered by a report the arresting officer submits notifying the DMV of the zero-tolerance violation.
 So, an administrative suspension is possible even if the driver is never convicted of any crime in court.
 An underage driver who wishes to challenge an administrative suspension generally must contact the DMV and request a hearing.